Fastly Inc. (FSLY) Shares Up Despite Recent Market Volatility

 FSLY’s Market Performance

-FSLY stock saw an increase of -1.06% in the past week, with a monthly gain of 7.20% and a quarterly increase of 89.54%.
-The volatility ratio for the week is 5.59%, and the volatility levels for the last 30 days are 6.46% for Fastly Inc. (FSLY).
-The simple moving average for the last 20 days is 9.26% for FSLY stock, with a simple moving average of 50.53% for the last 200 days.
+The stock of Fastly Inc. (FSLY) has seen a 6.91% increase in the past week, with a 17.83% rise in the past month, and a 102.35% gain in the past quarter.
+The volatility ratio for the week is 5.07%, and the volatility levels for the past 30 days are at 6.26% for FSLY.
+The simple moving average for the last 20 days is 11.08% for FSLY stock, with a simple moving average of 54.27% for the last 200 days.

 Analysts’ Opinion of FSLY